jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/timing_bar/index.rst

 The information presented by the widget can be reconfigured in several ways:

 #.
 The heartbeat (advancement of the time) is indicated in the widget by alternating its background color.
 This can be
-   optionally switched off, to reduce distractions.
+   optionally switched off, to reduce distractions (:attr:`~accwidgets.timing_bar.TimingBar.indicateHeartbeat`).
 #.
 The widget is divided into 2 rows: information labels on the top, and the supercycle structure in the lower part.
-   Optionally, the lower part can be hidden, leaving only the labels on screen.
+   Optionally, the lower part can be hidden, leaving only the labels on screen (:attr:`~accwidgets.timing_bar.TimingBar.renderSuperCycle`).
 #.
-All labels in the upper part can be hidden or shown.
-In addition, timestamp label can optionally show the value
+All labels in the upper part can be hidden or shown (:attr:`~accwidgets.timing_bar.TimingBar.labels`).
-   with the second or microsecond precision, as well as display timezone of the timestamps.
 #.
+When displaying timestamp label, the timestamp format can be configured to optionally optionally show the value
+   with the second or microsecond precision (:attr:`~accwidgets.timing_bar.TimingBar.showMicroSeconds`), as well as display timezone of the timestamps (:attr:`~accwidgets.timing_bar.TimingBar.showTimeZone`).
+It is also able to display timestamps in either local or UTC timezone, based on :attr:`~accwidgets.timing_bar.TimingBar.displayedTimeZone` value, regardless of the :ref:`timezone used by the model <widgets/timing_bar/index:Timezone>`.
+#.
 Optionally, only certain cycles that correspond to a specific user can be highlighted with a color that is different
-   from the rest.
+   from the rest (:attr:`~accwidgets.timing_bar.TimingBar.highlightedUser`).

 Modes